Colin Salmon: Early life

-Salmon was born in Bethnal Green, London, England, the son of Sylvia Ivy Brudenell Salmon, a nurse.
+Colin Roy Salmon was born on 6 December 1961 in Bethnal Green, London, England, the son of Sylvia Ivy Brudenell Salmon, a nurse.
 He is of Jamaican descent.
-He grew up in Luton and attended Ramridge Primary School, Ashcroft High School. and Luton Sixth Form College.
+He grew up in Luton, Bedfordshire and attended Ashcroft High School.

-On leaving school, Salmon became the drummer in the punk rock band the Friction, which he formed along with three friends from Ashcroft High School.
+On leaving school, Salmon became the drummer in the punk rock band the Friction, which he formed along with three friends from high school.
 The band released a 7-inch EP, a live cassette, a cassette-EP and performed regularly around Luton in 1979 and 1980.
 Salmon briefly worked with another band, the Tee Vees, and was also a singer and trumpeter in Luton-based band Catch in the mid-1980s.
 He plays trumpet and has his own jazz quartet, playing at venues such as the Dorchester Grill Room and at events such as the Cheltenham Jazz Festival.